 The state might also transfer the non-parent custody case to a tribal court, but this has to be done through one of the following:

 - The child’s custodian (had to be of Indian descent)

 - The child (if he or she is over 12 years of age)

 - Either of the child’s parent

-The state court must transfer the case to the jurisdiction of the child’s tribe, unless there is good cause not to do so, or if a parent objects to the transfer.
-Transfer may take place even if the child’s tribe is in a different state.
-The tribe can also designate the placement of the child in a state that is different from the tribal headquarters or the state where the child resides.
+The state court must transfer the case to the child’s tribe’s jurisdiction unless there is good cause not to do so or if a parent objects to the transfer.
+The transfer may take place even if the child’s tribe is in a different state.
+The tribe can also designate the child’s placement in a state that is different from the tribal headquarters or the state where the child resides.
 You could also file for non-parental custody through a lawyer.